This page is an addendum to the General Team Building Guide by takaminacchan. It was written by eclogia and details the arena as a system.

 - Unit Base Stat Total (the sum of a unit's stats, weapon and skills removed)

-Note that the opponent's arena tier is not related to their rating so even in tier 20 you may face someone from tier 17.
+Note that the opponent's arena tier is not related to their rating, so even in tier 20 you may face someone from tier 17.

 Just as you face other players' teams, other players will face the team you chose as you defense one in the team management menu.
+The team selected as your defense one has a shield icon at its left.

 The arena defense screen shows you your team's ten latest wins.
 You can tap the user's lead unit (usually the first unit of their first team slot) to see their build.
 The unit shown is not necessarily part of the team that fought you.